PPnaruto/1mg_Clone/README.md

 # Duration : 5 Days

 # Project Description:-
-Tata 1mg is India's leading consumer health platform.
-It aspires to be the trusted health partner for all Indians and its mission is to make healthcare accessible, understandable and affordable for a billion Indians.
-It enables consumers to learn more about their medicines and also find more cost-effective substitutes.
+Tata 1mg is consumer health platform.
+This site offer a various medicines of almost all brands so user can choose as per their wish.
+Thorugh this website, we want to make healthcare accessible, understandable and affordable for a billion Indian.
+User can buy medicines as per their need since we have provided the medicined in categories.(E.g. Diabetes patient can search their medicines in diabetes section).

+We got this site as our construct week project, a clone of Tata-1mg.

   Original Website Link :- https://www.1mg.com/